Benardboye/Benardboye/README.md

 Hi, I'm Samuel Adeboye 👋

-I am a software developer with a cumulative of 2 years experience.
-My skills set include TypeScript, Node.JS, Express, React, JavaScript, HTML, CSS, Boostrap, TDD with Jest, REST APIs, JSON, MySQL, Postgres, MongoDB, Graphql, Git, GitHub, Docker, DockerHub, Hosting, Heroku.

-If it will solve a problem, I want to be part of it.
-Solving problems excites me.
-My focus is always on the problem, I take my time to think out critically and come up with an optimal solution before converting the solution to clean and executable codes.
+I am a software engineer with three years of experience.
+I am skilled at finding solutions, building scalable applications, and learning new technologies quickly.
+I am optimistic, goal-oriented, and committed to delivering high-quality, executable code.

 Visit LinkedIn profile for more about me.